-Playing as much like an allegory as a documentary, Branwen Okpako’s “Dirt for Dinner” artfully assembles the disturbing story of Sam Ngankouo Meffire who grew up to become a cop, a model citizen and, finally, a convicted criminal.
+Playing as much like an allegory as a documentary, Branwen Okpako’s “Dirt for Dinner” artfully assembles the disturbing story of Sam Ngankouo Meffire, a mixed-race child of a Cameroon father and East German mother who grew up to become a cop, a model citizen and, finally, a convicted criminal.
+Blame is never affixed and ultimate explanations never found for Meffire’s strange downward trajectory, and the uncertainty becomes a perfect fit with pic’s impressionist style, marbled with some of Meffire’s fine, rather opaque verse.
 After award-winning fest run and specialized Euro art web airings, further non-Euro showings appear limited.

 Since making this docu, Okpako has ventured into feature drama (with last year’s intermittently effective “Valley of the Innocent”).
 Like that pic, “Dirt for Dinner” examines an aspect of the difficulties faced by mixed-race East Germans after the collapse of Communism.
 Integration, in this context, takes on a double meaning, since Meffire grew up in a theoretically tolerant if totalitarian society.

 His story is marked from the start by the murder of his father under mysterious circumstances by possibly racist youths just after Meffire’s birth.

 Never quite having been accepted may have driven Meffire to succeed in school; obviously of above-average intellect, he says he wanted the challenge of “performance-based” schooling, and felt growing up in the DDR that he was “in a straitjacket.”